marcobonici/marcobonici.github.io/blog/fisher-plot.md

 ## FisherPlot.jl
 In order to make our plots, we need some Correlation matrices.
-Rather than creating some mock Correlation matrices, I prefer to use some real-world matrices thatI have calculated by myself[^1].
+Rather than creating some mock Correlation matrices, I prefer to use some real-world matrices thatI have calculated by myself[^fun].
 In particular, I am going to use some Correlation matrices that I calculated with my code [CosmoCentral](https://github.com/marcobonici/CosmoCentral.jl).
 We are going to use three correlation matrices, the first considering coming from Weak Lensing, the second one considering Photometric Galaxy Clustering, and the last one the combination of the first